Do you have the right communication skills that your relationship needs to thrive?

 Ask questions and be curious about your partner’s deepest desires.

-You’ll be surprised how much your relationship will grow just by working on your communication skills.
+You’ll be surprised how much your relationship will grow just by working on your communication patterns.